Creature (band): History

 In early 2010, No Sleep At All was released in France on Universal Music France where they were previously invited to perform on Taratata.
 Creature also did charity work for War Child, by playing to collect money at Montreal metro station, Berri-UQAM.

 During the summer of 2010, the band went to England to record their second album with Stephen Hague.

+In 2011 they collaborated with Mitsou on the song "On vole", her first new music in almost a decade.

 The single "Who's Hot Who's Not" was used in a commercial for BE magazine featuring Paris Hilton, and "Pop Culture" was used in a television commercial for Telus, and in an episode of the Food Network Canada cooking show, Chuck's Day Off.